Zhkamila/codeception_test_usage/README.txt

 Editing profile name and lastname does not work as expected, text is added instead of clearing and filling new value

+It is only checked that 'change language' button is present, but it is not clicked and checked for its fucntionality.

 Besides that tests are passed, though pages can be implemented better and xpath locators and assertions can also be improved at several places